ac-freeman/adder-codec-rs/adder-info/README.md

 Want to quickly view the metadata for an ADΔER file?
 Just install this program for the current user with `cargo install adder-info`, then run with `adder-info -- -i /path/to/file.adder -d`.
 This program is analogous to `ffprobe` for framed video.

+Currently, this only produces accurate data for raw (non-compressed) files.
+Compressed files will produce accurate header data, but the event counts and dynamic range will be incorrect.

 The `-d` flag enables the calculation of the ADΔER file's dynamic range.
 This can take a while, since each event must be decoded to find the event with the maximum intensity and the minimum intensity.
 Example output:

 ```